Alkhemrt/Cursed-To-Jump/README.md

 **Cursed To Jump** is a simple one-button platformer where your character is always moving, and the only thing you can do is jump.

-Your goal: reach the other side of each level to eventually reach the treasure chest at the end of the game using careful timing, tricky jumps, and the occasional trampoline.
+Your goal: reach the other side of each level to eventually reach the treasure chest at the end of the game using carefully timed jumps.
 The game includes 10 hand-made levels with increasing difficulty.

 ---